vicharak-in/vicharak-docs/source/vaaman-maskrom-mode.rst

         2. Quickly press recovery key to interrupt the boot process and force the device to enter Maskrom mode.

         3. The device should now be in maskrom mode.
-The LEDs on the board should turn off.
+Confirm it when the LEDs on the board have turned off.

         .. dropdown:: Success Logs